GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

    ```

 ###4 Lambda Expression
-   To further simplify the syntax when writing ananymous method, Lambda expression is introduced
+   To further simplify the syntax when writing anonymous method, Lambda expression is introduced
    ```c#
   class DelegateDemo_WithLambdaExpression
     {